Igor Rudenya: Governor of Tver Oblast

 On 2 March 2016, after the resignation of the Governor of the Tver Oblast, Andrey Shevelyov, and by the decree of the President Putin, Rudenya was appointed acting head of the oblast.

-On 23 June 23, 2016, Rudenya submitted documents to the Election Commission of the Tver Oblast for his nomination as a candidate for the post of regional governor.
+On 23 June 2016, Rudenya submitted documents to the Election Commission of the Tver Oblast for his nomination as a candidate for the post of regional governor.
 He won the elections on 18 September 2016, gaining 72.13% of the vote.

 On 23 September 2016, in the building of the Tver Regional Academic Drama Theater, as part of the 73rd extraordinary meeting of the Legislative Assembly of the Tver Region, a solemn ceremony of Rudenya's inauguration took place.

 From January 27 to December 21, 2020, he was the Member of the Presidium of the State Council of the Russia.

 Rudenya is a member of the General Council of the United Russia party.
 He was the secretary of the Tver regional branch of the United Russia party.

+Presidential envoy

+In September 2025, President Putin appointed Rudenya as presidential envoy to the Northwestern Federal District.